Free Trial

 Imperial Oil Increases Dividend

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, July 1st.
-Investors of record on Wednesday, June 4th will be paid a $0.523 dividend.
-This is an increase from Imperial Oil's previous quarterly dividend of $0.50.
-This represents a $2.09 dividend on an annualized basis and a yield of 2.89%.
-The ex-dividend date of this dividend is Wednesday, June 4th.
-Imperial Oil's dividend payout ratio (DPR) is currently 25.80%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, July 1st.
+Stockholders of record on Wednesday, June 4th will be paid a $0.523 dividend.
+This is a positive change from Imperial Oil's previous quarterly dividend of $0.50.
+The ex-dividend date is Wednesday, June 4th.
+This represents a $2.09 dividend on an annualized basis and a dividend yield of 2.90%.
+Imperial Oil's dividend payout ratio is 25.80%.

 (Get Free Report